Brain Rot Words: What They Really Mean (And What They're Doing to Your Head)

 Brain Rot Words Are a Symptom, Not the Disease

-The difference is the delivery system.
+The real difference is the delivery system.

 A 2025 review published in PMC described brain rot as "characterized by brain fog and decreased concentration" and noted that it "appears to be exacerbated by excessive screen time or overexposure to frivolous online content, ultimately leading to diminishing cognitive function."